Skip to main content

 Permissions

-- To access the settings modules, you need to be assigned to a role which contains the 'Settings Module' user action.
+• To reach the settings modules, you need a role that contains the 'Settings Module' user action.

-- The 'Administration Module' is the user action you need for the views in the administration area.
+• The 'Administration Module' user action grants access to the views in the administration area.

-Administrators can easily assign a role to you but you have to log out and log in again to see the changes.
+An administrator can assign a role to you, but you have to log out and back in to see the changes.

 Creating calendars